golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/testing-golem-image.md

 The command is split into multiple lines using `\` so that it's easier to read.
 Some remarks related to the above call:

 1. The path in `--task-package` needs to be changed so that it points to where you built your `.gvmi` file.
 2. `/tmp/workdir` is an example path, it may not exist on your system.
-You can create it by calling `mkdir /tmp/workdir` or use some other location.
+You can create it by calling `mkdir /tmp/workdir` or using some other location.

 Running the command should produce output similar to this: